|

 Executive Branch of Governmentthrough the Revenue Tax Act Regulationsdid not intend that highly specialized software purchased as

+part of a telecommunications switch be subject to tax.
 Bearing in mind the scheme, object and context of the Revenue

 Tax Act and Regulations, the Commission believes that the words designed for